Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ### Incentive for network participants

-We will incentivize data providers, AI providers and contributing consumers based on their contribution to the use case.
-It will largely operate based on contracts provided by use-case orchestrators.
+DVCT will incentivize data providers, AI providers and contributing consumers based on predefined distribution mechanism among participants.
+DVCT will disrtibute the incentive based on contracts provided by use-case orchestrators.
 Using smart contracts we will ensure fairness, transparency and security in the distribution of tokens.
 We also hope to see potential for new incentives and business models, exploring novel ways to incentivize and capitalize on existing data flows.

 ### Smart contracts